mmistakes/so-simple-theme/events/stancon2018Helsinki/index.md

 * Stan C++ development (half day), Bob Carpenter, Sean Talts / Mitzi Morris
 * Model assessment and selection (1.5 hours), Aki Vehtari
 * Productization of Stan (1 hour)
-* Ordinal differential equation (ODE) models in Stan, Daniel Lee
+* Ordinary differential equation (ODE) models in Stan, Daniel Lee
 * TBA

-The tutorials vary from full day to 1 hours (the above times are subject to change) and there will be at least two parallel sessions.
+The tutorials vary from one hour to a full day (the above times are subject to change) and there will be at least two parallel sessions.
 For planning purposes we will ask your preferences, but that choice is not binding.